bismark1221/wotv-calc/data/home.en.md

  - Memu and Nox are working
  - However the result in-game can differ from the chart...
 In-game lag, some data that are not in the datamine files (offset and cast time)
  - Don't forget to not put any acceleration in your macro

-06/10/2017
- - Add Goken as a chainer

-02/10/2017
- - After three weeks of rest playing Monster Hunter Stories, sorry :( , I'm back into business :)
- - So to your pleasure, and also mine, you can now add finisher in the app.
-The calculator work pretty well with them so feel free to test
- - I also decide to add the possibility for chainers to have finisher ability, like Tidus and his Jetch Shot
- - Add lot of finisher (Luneth, Fire Veritas, A2, ...)
- - If you think I miss good finisher feel free to contact me

 ---